Category

 Why Some of Our Classes Still Wear Masks (And Why That's Perfectly Fine)

 At Starfish English in Fujieda, mask-wearing is a student-led decision.
-I prioritize mutual respect and comfort, fostering a safe environment where everyone can learn English confidently and effectively.
+Each class decides what works for the group, so everyone can learn English comfortably and confidently.

 Read more →